MatthiasValvekens/cv-tagged-itext/README.md

 [hp]: https://mvalvekens.be/about.html "my about page"

+## Ideas

+ - A PDF 2.0 tagging mode &mdash; the only reason why I didn't go with PDF 2.0 tags from the start is that there's no PDF/UA equivalent for PDF 2.0 yet.
+ - Some sort of include/exclude mechanism to make it easier to generate CVs tailored towards specific audiences from the same data.

 ## Licencing

+(c) 2022 Matthias Valvekens

-AGPL, see [LICENSE.md](LICENSE.md).
+Provided under the terms of the AGPL, see [LICENSE.md](LICENSE.md).
 Different conditions may apply for font resources.